Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 ### 3. Low Coupling

 Our current project structure is in a great place with coupling.
-Each class currently has only one connection, documented below.
+All of our codebase follows this principle, but the best example is the Product subsystem:

 - Product - Product is only directly referenced in the ProductFileDao
 - ProductFileDAO - Directly references the Product class, is referenced by the Inventory Controller